Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 BCIs are the hardware layer beneath the Cognitive Field—the opt-in telepathy network central to the Unscarcity framework.

-But here’s the crucial design principle: the Cognitive Field requires BCIs, but BCIs don’t require the Cognitive Field.
+But here’s the key design principle: the Cognitive Field requires BCIs, but BCIs don’t require the Cognitive Field.

 You can use a neural implant to control a wheelchair without ever connecting to another mind.
 You can have enhanced memory without sharing your memories.
 You can type at thought-speed without anyone reading your thoughts.